Panoramic Monitoring Receiver

 The receiver has no controls and was usually mounted in the trunk

 of the car.
-Two long multi-wire cables are used to connect the
+Two multi-wire cables are used to connect it to

-and was custom designed in such a way that all controls were conveniently
+and was layed out in such a way that all controls were conveniently

-located.
-It was mounted in between the two front seats of the car,
+It was mounted in between the two front seats of the car

-The image on the right shows the CU when seen from the right.
+The image on the right shows the RCU a seen from the right.
+The driver could

-The two most prominent controls are located at the top of the CU.
+The two most important controls are located prominently at the top of the unit.

-The frontmost dial is the tuning knob and the other one is the
+The frontmost dial is the tuning knob and one behind it is the

 attenuator.
 The three knobs at the lower right are (front to rear)